-In particular, 50×50 km maps showing occurrence, breeding evidence and abundance for 15 species are already available: Great Cormorant (Phalacrocorax carbo), European Shag (Phalacrocorax aristotelis), Northern Harrier (Circus cyaneus), Baillon’s Crake (Porzana pusilla), Eurasian Oystercatcher (Haematopus ostralegus), Common Sandpiper (Actitis hypoleucos), Common Black-headed Gull (Larus ridibundus), Yellow-legged Gull (Larus michahellis), Rose-ringed Parakeet (Psittacula krameri), Eurasian Eagle-owl (Bubo bubo), European Bee-eater (Merops apiaster), Sardinian Warbler (Sylvia melanocephala), Wallcreeper (Tichodroma muraria), Eurasian Blackbird (Turdus merula), Northern Wheatear (Oenanthe oenanthe).
-A fourth map comparing the squares where the species was recorded in the first atlas and in EBBA2 has also been produced.
+These maps are now available for the following species: Great Cormorant (Phalacrocorax carbo), European Shag (Phalacrocorax aristotelis), Northern Harrier (Circus cyaneus), Baillon’s Crake (Porzana pusilla), Eurasian Oystercatcher (Haematopus ostralegus), Common Sandpiper (Actitis hypoleucos), Common Black-headed Gull (Larus ridibundus), Yellow-legged Gull (Larus michahellis), Rose-ringed Parakeet (Psittacula krameri), Eurasian Eagle-owl (Bubo bubo), European Bee-eater (Merops apiaster), Sardinian Warbler (Sylvia melanocephala), Wallcreeper (Tichodroma muraria), Eurasian Blackbird (Turdus merula), Northern Wheatear (Oenanthe oenanthe).

 All these cartographic data are available at the EBBA2MapViewer, a special tool produced to visualise these and the forthcoming maps of this exciting project.
 These maps were produced through already the third data provision request sent to all national coordinators within the EBBA2 scope, and are an updated version for the five species requested in the first pilot data provision.
 Detailed information on the characteristics of the first pilot data provision is available in Bird Census News 2014: 27.